BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Moms can use all the help they can get when breastfeeding.
 For parents struggling with an aching back or sore arms from holding baby in just the right position, nursing pillows can provide much-needed relief.
 But these handy helpers can also prove dangerous for baby if left unsupervised.

-The new recommendations include:
+The new federal safety standards include:

 • More prominent labels on the pillows to warn of dangers.
 Most nursing pillows already have warning labels that caution against using the product for sleep or lounging, but the new recommendation would require these new tags to be made more visible and more difficult to remove.